Frequently Asked Questions

 The industry standard uncoated white 20lb bond paper is used with black ink to print all plans on our HP DesignJet T650 Large Format Plotter.

-We then roll up and carefully place each set of plans in appropriately sized 24” or 36” cardboard mailing tubes sealed with tape on both ends and stapled on one.
+When shipping, we roll up and carefully place each set of plans in appropriately sized 24” or 36” cardboard tubes sealed with tape on both ends and stapled on one.

 The bond paper we use, which the architecture and design industry universally recognize, can be considered delicate.